-For those of you with a ukulele at home, I thought you may like to practise some old favourites and maybe learn a few new chords and songs.
+For those of you in Ruby Class with a ukulele at home, I thought you may like to practise a few chords.
 Everything you need to get started is below.
 You can let me know how you are getting on or send photographs of your practising by emailing email@example.com.
 I would love to hear from you.
 Happy Ukulele playing.

 Tuning your Ukulele